Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ![crowdfund update](https://archive.is/xdoSL/4da949f28a45ab460aee69f57f07d432ab33a01e.jpg)

-Todd [confirmed](https://archive.is/FcI1Y) that this "ridiculously expensive" lawsuit had been settled, and further remarked that he would be "checking with my lawyers about what I can say about it and the evidence we got in discovery.
+Todd [confirmed](https://archive.is/FcI1Y) that this "ridiculously expensive" lawsuit had been [settled](https://archive.is/kxWjf) and shared [the](https://archive.is/bis0D) [pages](https://archive.vn/xcmfc) [of](https://archive.vn/ZEWCh) [the](https://archive.vn/95yJd) [agreement](https://archive.vn/08OuX).
+He noted that he would be "checking with my lawyers about what I can say about it and the evidence we got in discovery.
 No NDA, so should be able to do a full writeup."